Admitted Students

 15 JUNE 2024

-Every aspect of the University is based first and foremost on the student experience, and we want student voices to be an integral part of the founding clubs, activities, and athletics which will soon become part of the history and traditions of the University.
+Every aspect of the University is based first and foremost on the student experience, and our students’ voices and input play an integral part of the founding clubs, activities, and athletics which will soon become part of the history and traditions of the University.

 Deadline: